keboola/developers-docs/extend/custom-science/index.md

 ---
 ## Custom Science Extension

-A Custom Science extension can be used for creating Extractors, Applications and Writers.
+A Custom Science extension can be used to create Extractors, Applications and Writers.
 As a special component wrapping an application logic in a public or private git repository, it is the simplest, quickest, and at the same time somewhat limited, extension of KBC.

 The end-user has to provide a link to your git repository, our system will wrap the code and run it.